JAMelendezD/MolecularDynamicsPymol/index.md

 ```
 gmx make_ndx -f step7_production.gro -o p.ndx
 ```
-This will open gromacs in the terminal where you need to select the group if your membrane group is number 2 type the following '2 & a p' then you can delete all the other selection with del for our case the command would be 'del 0-5', then we type 'q' and hit enter.
+This will open gromacs in the terminal where you need to select the group if your membrane group is number 2 type the following `2 & a p` then you can delete all the other selection with del for our case the command would be `del 0-5`, then we type q and hit enter.
 Now you want to grab the index file the .xtc file and the .gro file and copy them inside the g_lomepro folder.

 ```
 ./g_lomepro_static_v1.0.2 -f step6.6_equilibration.trr -n p.ndx -s step6.6_equilibration.gro -apl -lip_num 128 -binx 50 -biny 50